Explaining Packaging Jargon

 Boxes, Paper: Corrugated paperboard, laminated recycled paperboard and folding cartons, also including partitions and inserts.

 Boxes, Plastic: Any form of plastic boxes, including; tote boxes, pillboxes and food container storage.
-Can be manufactured in a wide range of differing plastic materials.
+Can be manufactured in a wide range of plastic materials.

 Branding: A name, design and symbol which identifies a company or product (a brand).